Sinew Metamorphosis: An Advanced Shaolin Qigong Set

 When practiced correctly as qigong — not merely as physical form — Sinew Metamorphosis offers the following benefits:

-- Supports deeper meditation practice
+• Supports deeper, more sustained meditation practice

 Most qigong exercises work on one or two of the primary meridians.
 A single Sinew Metamorphosis exercise — such as Flicking Fingers — works on all 12 simultaneously.
 This is part of what makes the set both powerful and demanding to practice correctly.